milankhatir/datetime/README.md

 # datetime
-this extention method get Some Usefull Methods in PersianCalender
+This extention has some usefull methods in PersianCalender that can be used in search filtering

 DayStart() ==> example 8/4/2019 --> 8/4/2019 00:00:00